GSA/fedramp-gov/_policy/2020-07-23-Master_Acronym_and_Glossary.md

 doctype:
   - Guidance
 tags:
-  - Guidance
+  - one
-  - CSP
+  - two
-  - 3PAO
+  - three
-  - Agency
+  - four
 ---
 This document is a master list of FedRAMP acronyms and program definitions.